spotinst/help/src/docs/ocean/cluster-overview-tab.md

 Scaling up nodes also enables allocating more resources to specific tasks, improving performance, and reducing processing time.

-The Scale Up widget shows the number of scale-up events and the number of scaled-up nodes in the selected time range.
-By tracking these events on the Autoscaling Activity panel, you can monitor how effectively your cluster responds to workload demands.
+The Scale Up widget shows the number of scale-up events and scaled-up nodes in the selected time range.
+Tracking these events on the Autoscaling Activity panel allows you to monitor how effectively your cluster responds to workload demands.

 For more information, see [Scale Up](https://docs.spot.io/ocean/features/scaling-kubernetes?id=scale-up).